It Cosmetics CEO Jamie Kern Lima has a must-read book recommendation for every woman

-Jamie Kern Lima co-founded It Cosmetics in 2008 with her husband Paulo Lima, hoping to create products that would address skin concerns such as rosacea.
-Eight years later she sold her makeup line to L’Oreal for $1.2 billion and stayed on as CEO, becoming the first female to hold that role in the beauty giant’s history.
+Jamie Kern Lima cofounded It Cosmetics in 2008 with her husband, Paulo Lima, hoping to create products that would address skin concerns such as rosacea.
+Eight years later she sold her makeup line to L’Oréal for $1.2 billion and stayed on as CEO, becoming the first female to hold that role in the beauty giant’s history.

 Here, Lima shares her tips and tools for getting the most out of every day.